John Knatchbull (Royal Navy officer)

-John Graham Knatchbull (1789 – 13 February 1844) was an Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
+John Graham Knatchbull (1789 – 13 February 1844) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
 He later became a convict who was transported to New South Wales in 1824, where Knatchbull was convicted of murder in January 1844 and executed in Sydney.

 Knatchbull was born into the landed gentry.
 His father directed his education towards a career in the British navy, which he joined as a volunteer in 1804, aged fourteen, in the early period of the Napoleonic Wars.
 He was appointed a midshipman in 1806, rising to the rank of lieutenant in 1810.
 He briefly commanded the sloop HMS Doterel, sailing the vessel from the West Indies to England via the Azores in 1815.
 After the defeat of the French army at Waterloo in June 1815, Knatchbull was retired on half-pay.
 In 1818 he was removed from the Naval List in consequence of an unpaid debt he had incurred in April 1815 when his vessel had been stationed at the Azores.

 In August 1824 Knatchbull was apprehended by the police and found in possession of a stolen sovereign and blank cheque.
 He was tried under the name of 'John Fitch' and sentenced to transportation for fourteen years in the colony of New South Wales.
 He was assigned to various employers in areas west of Sydney.
 In February 1832 he was convicted of forging a bank draft, for which he received an addition sentence of seven years on the Norfolk Island penal settlement.
 During the voyage to Norfolk Island and his time on the island Knatchbull was involved in two separate attempted mutinies, though his role in both was probably connected with his potential usefulness as a seaman and in both cases he was not identified or punished as a ringleader.

 Knatchbull was returned to Sydney in May 1839 to serve out the remainder of his original sentence.
 He was sent from there to Port Macquarie.
 By 1843 he was employed on coasting vessels owned by Thomas Lewis, operating between Port Macquarie and Sydney.
 By the end of the year Lewis had become insolvent and Knatchbull was living in Sydney.

 In January 1844 Knatchbull fatally wounded Ellen Jamieson with a tomahawk, in the process of robbing the small shop she operated from her residence in Sydney.
 He was apprehended at the scene by vigilant neighbours.
 Mrs. Jamieson, a widow with two small children, died from her wounds after eleven days and Knatchbull was charged with murder.
 He was tried on 24 January 1844.
 His defence counsel, Robert Lowe, attempted to prove that Knatchbull had committed the murder while in a state of "moral insanity" (at that stage a novel legal defence).
 The prisoner was found guilty and sentenced to death.
 Knatchbull was publicly hanged on 13 February 1844, on gallows erected outside the gaol on Darlinghurst Hill.